catalyst-cooperative/pudl/docs/dev/pudl_id_mapping.rst

 This script identifies plants and utilities which exist in the updated FERC 1 and EIA datasets that do not yet appear in ``pudl_id_mapping.xlsx``.
-The script will output four CSV’s in the ``devtools/ferc-eia-glue`` directory that correspond to unmapped plants and utilities from FERC 1 and EIA.
+The script will output four CSVs in the ``devtools/ferc1-eia-glue`` directory that correspond to unmapped plants and utilities from FERC 1 and EIA.